-At the beginning of the 20th Century, Newport had 24 public houses.
-An early reference (1790’s) to a pub in Newport mentions the Green Dragon in East Street.
+At the beginning of the 19th Century, Newport had over 20 public houses.
+An early reference (1790’s) to a pub in Newport mentions the Green Dragon in East Street, another reference from 1812 mentions that a John Hughes was then the licensee of the Green Dragon.
 By 1830 the Green Dragon had been renamed to the Golden Lion.

 In Market Street there were 2 pubs, the last of these closed it’s doors around 1920.